PetersonDave/RazorViewsForMarketers/README.md

 **Step 2:** Create a Field Initializer

-   The field initializer's role is to fills the model with content from the Web Forms for Marketers Field item.
-Overridable methods exist for populating from both ```Parameters``` and ```Localized Parameters``` fields.
+   The field initializer's role is to fill the model with content from the Web Forms for Marketers Field item.
+Overridable methods exist for populating both ```Parameters``` and ```Localized Parameters``` fields.

    For an example implementation, check out the [DropListField](https://github.com/PetersonDave/RazorViewsForMarketers/blob/master/Source/RazorViewsForMarketers/Core/FieldRenderers/DropListInitializer.cs).